FreeCAD/FreeCAD-render/Render/plugins/README.md

 - user messages (log, warn, error...)
 - serialized objects
 in both directions: Workbench -> Plugin and Plugin -> Workbench.

 ## How to write a Plugin?
 Applet side:
 Create a Python file in `Render/plugins` folder.
 In this file:
-* import `plugin_framework`
+* import `renderplugin`
 * create a widget class corresponding to your target application - here comes all the customization
-* instantiate `plugin_framework.RenderPluginApplication`, passing it your widget class and your parameters
+* instantiate `renderplugin.RenderPluginApplication`, passing it your widget class and your parameters
 * call the `exec` method of the above instance

 Workbench side: